22.214.171.124 Situations involving industrial action

-A person is NOT qualified for NSA during industrial action if they:
+A person is NOT qualified for JSP during industrial action if they:

 - become unemployed due to taking part, or having taken part in industrial action or in a series of industrial actions, or